scrappy1987/Discover/README.md

-# Discover new technology here
+# Discover new skills with technical tutorials in this repository.